 This exercise, also called “red light/green light,” teaches your dog that pulling on leash is not the way to get anywhere.
-The only way for him to make forward progress is to control his sled-dog impulses.
+The only way for him to make forward progress is to control their sled-dog impulses.

-When you have successfully taught your dog this exercise, you’ll be able to have him explore and sniff during a walk, but still stay within the limits of a six-foot leash.
+When you have successfully taught your dog this exercise, you’ll be able to have them explore and sniff during a walk, but still stay within the limits of a six-foot leash.
 No excessive pulling.

 What You Need